andreeastoica2212/Logarithmic-Grayscale/README.md

 # Logarithmic-Grayscale
-the algorithm involves image enhancement and is used in multiple fields such as biometrics
+The algorithm involves image enhancement and is used in multiple fields such as biometrics.